Two Roads to Classicality: Setup

-Admittedly, this terminology is slightly abusive unless we take $I$ to be the tensor unit in a monoidal category.
-In such a case, where we think of the tensor product $\otimes$ as \em parallel composition \em of processes, we can introduce or remove the `nothing'-object at will via the natural isomorphisms:
+The categories we consider here will typically come with a chosen object to represent `nothing', denoted $I$.
+We call morphisms $a \colon I\to A$ \em states\em, $e \colon A\to I$ \em effects\em, and $\sclr \colon I \to I$ \em scalars\em.
+Admittedly, this terminology is slightly abusive unless we take $I$ to be the tensor unit in a monoidal category $(\catC, \otimes, I)$.
+In such a case, where we think of the tensor product $\otimes$ as \em parallel composition \em of processes, we can introduce or remove the `nothing'-object at will via the natural isomorphisms $\lambda_A \colon I \otimes A \to A$ and $\rho_A \colon A \otimes I \to A$. \seanignore{ It is only then that states/effects acquire their usual meaning, and scalars behave as expected, in particular, inducing a scalar multiplication (see below). } While most of our example categories are monoidal, our results do not require any monoidal structure, though importantly they are compatible with any which is present (see Remark~\ref{rem:MonoidalStructure}.

-It is only then that states/effects acquire their usual meaning, and scalars behave as expected, in particular, inducing a scalar multiplication (see below).
-Most of our examples will indeed be monoidal categories, however, our main results will not require $I$ to be the monoidal unit, and holds for general categories.
-But importantly, they are entirely compatible with the monoidal structure should it exist (see Section~\ref{Sec:MonoidalStructure}).

-Before getting to the results however, we cast quantum processes categorically.
-Throughout we will call a process an \emph{event} when we think of it as forming a part of a probabilistic process (e.g.~the occurrence of a particular outcome in a quantum measurement).
-For a complete categorical description of quantum theory -- including how collections of events form more general processes -- see \cite{CKBook}.
+\seanignore{ however, our main results will not require $I$ to be the monoidal unit, and holds for general categories.
+But importantly, they are entirely compatible with the monoidal structure should it exist (see Section~\ref{Sec:MonoidalStructure}). } \seanignore{ For a complete categorical description of quantum theory -- including how collections of events form more general processes -- see \cite{CKBook}. }

 \begin{example}[Pure quantum events] These can be described by a category $\QuantPure$ where the objects are finite-dimensional Hilbert spaces $\hilbH$ and morphisms are linear maps identified up to a global phase (i.e. $f\sim g \iff f=e^{i\theta} g \text{ for some } \theta$).
 The monoidal product is the standard Hilbert space tensor product and the monoidal unit is $\mathbb{C}$.
 States are therefore vectors in $\hilbH$ up to a phase, and effects dual-vectors again up to a phase.
-Scalars are complex numbers up to a phase and so are positive real numbers, which we think of as probabilistic weights if $\leq 1$. \end{example}
+Scalars are complex numbers up to a phase, i.e.~positive real numbers. \seanignore{, which we think of as probabilistic weights if $\leq 1$.} \end{example}

-Two important structures are lacking in this theory of pure quantum events, namely \emph{discarding} and \emph{mixing}.
-These are important for quantum theory generally, and moreover, correspond to the two roads to classicality that this paper is concerned with.
-As such, we will now discuss each of them, their interpretation, how they relate, and their role in quantum theory.
-We first discuss the former.
+Two important structures are lacking in this theory of pure quantum events, namely our two roads to classicality: \emph{discarding} and \emph{mixing}.